quickthyme/graffeine/README.md

 The `GraffeineData` structure is the vehicle used to feed data into Graffeine.

-For the most part, Graffeine tries to avoid making assumptions on the developer's behalf whenever it can help it, but when it comes to the data, there are a few caveats to this, as each layer must *interpret* the data it's been given.
-Therefore, it is important to understand a little bit about how certain properties can affect said interpretation:
+The same data structure is used to drive all of the layer types.
+For the most part, it should be reasonably self-evident, however, there are a few caveats to this, as each layer *interprets* the data differently.
+Therefore, it is somewhat important to understand a little bit about how certain properties can affect rendering:

   - `valueMax`, when provided, will be used as the maximum range for the given values.
 Otherwise, the layer will automatically *guess* the max